Sparse Gaussian Graphical Models with Discrete Optimization: Computational and Statistical Perspectives: Numerical Experiments

 We use synthetic datasets to compare the statistical performance of our estimator to other algorithms.
 Since we are considering several competing methods each with varying runtimes, we take a moderate value of $p=200$.
 In terms of performance metrics, we report the normalized estimation error $\|\hat{\B{\Theta}}-\B{\Theta}^*\|_F/\|\B{\Theta}^*\|_F$ where $\B{\Theta}^*$ is the true precision matrix and $\hat{\B{\Theta}}$ is the estimated one.
 Next, we report Matthews Correlation Coefficient (MCC) which is defined as

 where

 Note that a higher value of MCC implies a better support recovery performance.
-Finally, we report the support size of each estimator as $\text{NNZ}=|\{(i,j): \hat{\theta}_{ij}\neq 0\}|$.\\ \customparagraph{Scenario 1, Banded Precision} In this setup, consider different values of $n \in \{50,\ldots,300\}$ and set the condition number to 100, and the row/column-wise sparsity to $k=6$ (i.e, $\| \B{\Theta}^*\|_0 \approx kp$).
+Finally, we report the support size of each estimator as $\text{NNZ}=|\{(i,j): \hat{\theta}_{ij}\neq 0\}|$.
+We set the MIP gap stopping criterion for \ourmethod~to $5\%$ and the runtime limit to 2 minutes.
+We use the same tuning parameter selection procedure discussed in Appendix~\ref{app:num-details}.
+For competing methods, we use the default convergence tolerance to obtain their best performance.\\ \customparagraph{Scenario 1, Banded Precision} In this setup, consider different values of $n \in \{50,\ldots,300\}$ and set the condition number to 100, and the row/column-wise sparsity to $k=6$ (i.e, $\| \B{\Theta}^*\|_0 \approx kp$).
 We compare the outcomes of different methods---the results are shown in Figure~\ref{fig:synt2}.
 We observe that \ourmethod~provides the smallest estimation error, and the highest MCC (which implies the best support recovery), while resulting in a sparse solution.
 Although \texttt{CONCORD} provides good support recovery, it suffers in terms of estimation performance. \texttt{GLASSO} provides good estimation performance, however, similar to \texttt{CLIME}, leads to many false positives and larger support sizes, underperforming in support recovery performance.
+We also see that in these experiments, \ourmethodnobnb~generally performs well, better that the competing methods, but worse than \ourmethod.
+This suggests that: Our approximate solver \ourmethodnobnb~can return high-quality solutions, and our BnB search procedure can further improve the quality of the solution from \ourmethodnobnb.

 \customparagraph{Scenario 2, Uniform Sparsity} Here we choose $n \in \{50,\ldots,300\}$ and set the condition number to 200, and the row/column sparsity to $k \in \{5,10\}$ (i.e., $\| \B{\Theta}^*\|_0 \approx kp$).
 The results for $k=5$ are shown in Figure~\ref{fig:synt3} and the results for $k=10$ can be found in Figure~\ref{fig:synt4}.
 Overall, it can be seen that our proposed estimator provides good estimation and support recovery performance.
 Moreover, our estimator is sparse, specially compared to \texttt{CLIME} and \texttt{GLASSO}.
-Another observation is that increasing the sparsity level leads to worse statistical performance, which is expected.
+Another observation is that increasing $k$ leads to worse statistical performance, which is expected.
+We also see that similar to the previous setting, \ourmethodnobnb~performs quite well though \ourmethod~can offer further improvements.